merchantinresidence/abra-docs/js.md

 #### `hide`

-You call this function to programatically hide the announcement bar.
+You call this function to programmatically hide the announcement bar.

 ```javascript
 window.Abra.AnnouncementBar.hide();